 “When I was in school, in our books, Ruben Um Nyobé was a terrorist, you know,” he says.
 “So finally I went to him to understand what is happening today.
 So you can understand the Cameroonian situation today because the team they was putting together was asking totally [for] freedom and others were agree[ing] to half freedom, and this is the team still managing our country today.
 So you can understand that we’re not really free.”

-At the February show, in which he patiently discussed the context behind his music video and upcoming album, he began with a muted rendition of Ngwa, in which he played a threadbare, pulsating riff that highlighted the unique emotional register of his voice.
-It was enough to translate his earnestness and his quest for a singular voice.
+At the February show, in which he patiently discussed the context behind his music video and upcoming album, he began with a bare musical piece, in which he played a threadbare, pulsating riff that highlighted the unique emotional register of his voice.
+It was enough to translate his earnestness and the quest for a singular voice.

 “I’m lucky to have a job in which I could expand [on] what I really have in my heart, besides my emotion but also my message as a human being.
 Sometimes you can touch someone with an emotion and, when they come to listen to what you are saying, they will also come to you for your ‘why’ and I think people are following us [artists] for our ‘why’, why are we doing this?”

-The second single off Bassy’s new album is Woñi, a song driven by string instruments, horn accompaniments and delicate melodies, all, of course, showcasing the warmth and melancholy of Bassy’s voice.
+The second single off Bassy’s new album is Woni, another sparse song driven by string instruments, horn accompaniments and delicate melodies, all, of course, showcasing the warmth and melancholy of Bassy’s voice.

-“Woñi is about the fear that we carry with us,” he says, relating a story of how his grandfather lowered his voice conspiratorially when narrating the story of how he, Bassy’s mother and other family members spent extended periods in forest hideaways during anti-colonial struggles.
+“Woni is about the fear that we carry with us,” he says, relating a story of how his grandfather lowered his voice conspiratorially when narrating the story of how he, Bassy’s mother and other family members spent extended periods in forest hideaways during the anti-colonial struggles.

 “He was scared that someone can beat us because we are talking about this period.
 I wrote this song talking about how even our new generation is living in fear, ’cause they don’t have enough courage and they are hiding in alcohol and finally accepting that this is a normal way to live.”

 The video, directed by Justice Mukheli, and the album 1958 will be launched on March 8.
-The album is accompanied by a narrative history about the struggle for independence in Cameroon, contextualising the era in which Um Nyobé was politically active and his cultural connection to Bassy.
+The album is accompanied by a narrative history about the struggle for independence in Cameroon, contextualising the era in which Um Nyobé was politically active.

 The capture of Ruben Um Nyobé